thunderbird/send-suite/README.md

 ```

-2. Add this to your top level `.env` file:
+2. Add this to your top level `backend.env` file:

 ```
-MODE=debug
+DEBUG=true
 ```

 3. Run `pnpm dev`